WCW Women's Championship

 The World Championship Wrestling (WCW) Women's Heavyweight Championship (referred to mostly as the WCW Women’s Championship) was a title for the women's professional wrestling division in World Championship Wrestling.
-It lasted from 1996 until 1997, when it was abandoned.
+It lasted from 1996 until 1998, when it was abandoned.
 It is not to be confused with prior women's titles recognized by the promotion.

+The rights to the Women's Championship are owned by the WWE through the acquisition of selected assets of WCW since 2001.

 History

 Prior women's titles recognized by World Championship Wrestling

 In the mid-1980s, Jim Crockett Promotions (which eventually became World Championship Wrestling) was a member of the National Wrestling Alliance and recognized the NWA World Women's Championship, which was held by Debbie Combs.
 The Kansas City promotion that recognized Combs as the champion withdrew from NWA in 1987 and closed in 1988.
 During this time, the NWA vacated Combs' title and awarded Misty Blue Simmes the reactivated NWA United States Women's Championship (a replacement of the prior NWA World Women's Championship held by Combs).
 Simmes defended the title from 1987–1989, when the title was no longer recognized by Jim Crockett Promotions.

 In 1990, the organization recognized Ladies Professional Wrestling Association Champion Susan Sexton as the World Women's Champion.
 Sexton defended the title against Bambi at Clash of the Champions XII.

 WCW attempted to create a new women's division in 1991.
 At WrestleWar, a women's match was featured pitting Itsuki Yamazaki and Mami Kitimura against Miki Handa and Miss A. Later in the year, former United States Women's Champion Misty Blue Simmes returned to the organization and competed in matches against Linda Dallas and Kat LeRoux.
 During this time, the organization also featured televised matches involving Madusa, Bambi, Leilani Kai, and Judy Martin.
 By the end of the year, all of the female wrestlers departed from the organization except Madusa (who was retained as a valet).